America’s “Sudden Catastrophe”

 Scanning the social landscape of America, one is struck by a number of cultural factors that characterize the present condition of society.
 Consider the following four.
 First, Americans have shifted dramatically away from instruction in the Christian religion and respect for the authority of the Bible.
-The public school system and the scientific community are thoroughly ensconced in an anti-religion, evolutionist posture.
-Statistics show that fewer Americans attend church, read their Bibles, or retain commitment to the precepts of Jesus Christ.
+The public school system and the scientific community are thoroughly ensconced in an anti-Christian, socialist, Marxist, evolutionist posture.
+Statistics grow more dismal every year, showing that fewer Americans attend church, read their Bibles, or retain commitment to the precepts of Jesus Christ.
 Even among those who maintain an affiliation with the “formal” aspects of religion, churches have become “seeker sensitive” in their thrust, providing centers of entertainment and strictly positive, “feel good,” anecdotal talks in place of Bible-based, soul-strengthening sermons.
 Sermons that stir the soul and convict the conscience are decried as “too negative” and “hell-fire and brimstone preaching.”
 Yes, Americans are rejecting religious instruction and authority.

 Second, Americans have distorted the notion of justice.
 In many ways, the criminal justice system has become a laughing stock, earning the distrust and dismay of large segments of the population.
 Since the 1960s shift from the rights of the victim to the rights of the criminal, America’s laws and sense of justice have been gradually restructured and redefined.
 Prisons are full to overflowing, resulting in unjust early release programs.
-Having committed crimes “deserving of death” (Acts 25:11; Romans 1:32), inmates continue to live on death row for years and years.
+Having committed crimes “deserving of death” (Acts 25:11; Romans 1:32; Numbers 25:31), inmates continue to live on death row for years and years.
 “Because the sentence against an evil work is not executed speedily, therefore the heart of the sons of men is fully set in them to do evil” (Ecclesiastes 8:11).
-On one hand, criminals commit multiple heinous crimes, inflicting injury and death on law-abiding citizens, only to be released on technicalities to continue their vile rampage on the security and well-being of the innocent.
-On the other hand, Christian parents can apply proper discipline to their children and be brought before authorities for child abuse and imprisoned.
+On one hand, criminals commit multiple heinous crimes, rioting and looting in the streets, destroying private and public property, inflicting injury and death on law-abiding citizens, only to be released on technicalities to continue their vile rampage on the security and well-being of the innocent.
+Many Americans define“justice” to include stealing from the “rich” to give to the “poor” via the welfare state, exempting lawbreakers from the consequences of their own actions if they lack the financial means to pay their fines, permitting men to enter women’s restrooms, and promoting sex changes for five-year-olds.
+On the other hand, Christian parents can apply proper discipline to their children and be brought before authorities for child abuse and imprisoned, and opposition to homosexuality (in accordance with God’s thinking) is subjected to the scorn and retribution of the “thought police” and the liberal media.
 Yes, Americans are violating the rules of eternal justice.

 In view of these most unfortunate circumstances, consider the words from a speech delivered on February 23, 1852 by second generation American, Daniel Webster, who offered the following chilling prophecy: